BufferHund/smart-deal-finder/dataset/README.md

 After fine-tuning, the output becomes more appropriate: the formatted results follow the correct JSON structure and no longer contain unwanted tokens.
 In addition, the predicted bounding boxes are placed more accurately.

 ### Recommendations on Model Choice
-**Mid-sized vision-language models (1B–8B) are generally sufficient**, with larger models (11B) offering limited additional benefit for this dataset.
+**Mid-sized vision-language models (around 7B) are generally sufficient**, with larger models (11B) offering limited additional benefit for this dataset.
 These models have already good ability on recognizing difficult brochure layout - only a few steps of fine-tuning can help them normalize their outputs.
 Smaller models like Paddle-OCR (1B) and Deepseek-OCR (3B) in contrast show lower ability on this task.

-### Use Less Real Data or Smart Data Mixing Strategy
+### Recommended Data Usage

 To find out the best data mixing strategy for fine-tuning, following data strategies are tested on two models: